Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Uniform Consistency of General Estimator

 \section{Uniform Consistency of General Estimator}

 In this section we provide first upper bounds on $l_2$ norm errors for each regression coefficient estimate, that is in (\ref{3.1}).
 Next, we consider (\ref{14a}), and obtain upper bounds for the estimation errors.
-Analysis of (\ref{14a}) is key and we provide a new proof technique with using hidden factors without any exact sparsity assumptions.
-We use concentration inequalities for spectral norms, and high dimensional probability concepts to obtain upper bounds.
-Then we consider the consistency of each row of precision matrix estimate.